eliutdev/kueri/README.md

 Media Queries with JavaScript made easy

-Determine if the document matches the media query string
+Determine if the document matches the media query options

 ```js
 import kueri from "kueri";